awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/what-is.md

 AWS Elemental MediaConvert offers support for various input formats and adaptive bitrate \(ABR\) packaging output formats for delivering high\-quality content from a range of sources onto primary and multiscreen devices\.

 For simple use cases, you can set up a MediaConvert transcoding job in just a few steps\.
-For instructions, see [Getting Started with MediaConvert](getting-started.md)\.
+For instructions, see [Getting Started with AWS Elemental MediaConvert](getting-started.md)\.

  MediaConvert has the following components: